emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 ```

 2) Running using a Python application (ie. Pycharm, etc.).
-If running using an application, make sure to comment out the main guard before running the program and change the path_to_folder global variable near the top to your working directory in which the program is saved in and the emotions_task to True if performing the emotional classification task or False if performing the emotional dimensions classification task.
+If running using an application, make sure to comment out the main guard before running the program and change the path_to_folder global variable near the top of the program to your working directory in which the program is saved in and the emotions_task global variable to True if performing the Emotion Classification Task or False if performing the Emotional Dimension Classification Task.

 If you plan to run all three modalities (Audio, Text and Video), make sure to run the embeddings files (found in this GitHub repository at Embeddings/Embeddings Programs) to store the embeddings from each modality before finally running Multimodal.py.